(735 ILCS 5/20-104)

 However, nothing in clause (3) of this subsection (a) shall affect

-Act, as amended.
+Act.
 If the state's attorney of a county brings an action on behalf

 of another unit of local government pursuant to this Section, the county